14 Best B2B Cold Email Templates to Get Your Leads' Attention

 Crafting the perfect B2B cold sales email is both an art and a science.
 They must include a compelling subject line and engaging message all within a skimmable length — but writing cold emails is not always as easy as it sounds.
 Balancing a friendly tone with getting to the point can be tricky.
 Crafting a CTA that is inviting and not forceful takes skill.

 Luckily, you won't have to figure it out on your own.
-With the help of the templates in this article and expert tips on what not to write in your next cold email, you'll have the confidence to write attention-grabbing emails that prospects will want to read.
+In this piece, I’ll share expert tips on best practices, templates to use, and what not to write in your next cold email to give you the confidence to write attention-grabbing emails that prospects want to read.

 Editor's note: This post contains an excerpt from the book The Predictable Revenue Guide to Tripling Your Sales, and is published here with permission.